datagrok-ai/public/help/develop/dataframe.md

 * `idx`, which only depends on a row's index
 * `BMI`, which depends on two values of the row

-Property `.isVirtual` indicates if the column is virtual.
+Property `.isVirtual` indicates if a column is virtual.

 ```js
 let table = grok.data.demo.demog();